One year part-time

 Course duration may be affected by delays in completing course requirements, such as accessing or completing work placements.

-- a 3 year Bachelor degree in a related discipline (Engineering) OR
+- completion of a 3 year bachelor degree or higher in a related discipline (engineering)

-- membership of Engineers Australia (Engineering Technologist) or equivalent professional body OR
+- membership of Engineers Australia (Engineering Technologist), or equivalent professional body

 Recognition of prior learning